asig/pupusolver/README.md

 Alternatively, you can also just pass a screenshot from VICE (Menu "Snapshot", "Save/Record metadata") in PNG format using the `--screenshot` flag. `pupusolver` will then reconstruct the level data from that screenshot.

+You can control the size of the window with the `--zoom` flag, which controls the zoom-factor when drawing the tiles.
+Valid values are integers between 1 (no zoom, 16x16 pixel per tile) and 10 (160x160 pixel per tile)

 # Credits
 PUPU tiles were taken from PUPU with [the permission](https://www.forum64.de/index.php?thread/151032-pupu-das-neue-highlight-f%C3%BCr-den-c64-ist-da/&postID=2212822#post2212822) of PUPU's author [Omega](https://www.forum64.de/wcf/index.php?user/27229-omega/)